RossMdevs/Eleconnect/README.md

-# Project Development Halted due to unproper Licensing and the developer quitting.

-This projects is redesigned under ## [Check us out here](https://github.com/RossMdevs/Password-Gen)
+# Eleconnect, simple base shell for starter devs.

 # Eleconnect

-Eleconnect (Formerly EHAPP) is a simple based electron app shell (Base app for starters)
+Eleconnect is a simple based electron app shell.

-### This project is now open sourced!
+### This project is  open sourced!

 ## Proudly developed with: